Kiso Valley

 Top:

-Tsumago to Magome - 2,5hrs hiking tour along the Nakasendo Route, it is a must-do on your Japan trip
+Tsumago to Magome - The 3-hour hiking tour along the Nakasendo Route is a must-do on your Japan trip.

 Festival & Events (dates can change without notice)